-- 40. Although the Commissioner considers each complaint to him on a case-by-case basis, in this case the Council has argued that the request falls to be considered on the same evidence and arguments as it submitted to the Tribunal.
-That being the case, as with section 36, the Commissioner has not been presented with any countering arguments which would cause him to take a different view to the Tribunal, regarding the engagement of section 43. - 41.
-His decision is therefore that the exemption at section 43 of FOIA is not engaged in respect of questions (2A) (2G) of the request.
+- 43. Although the Commissioner considers each complaint to him on a case-by-case basis, in this case the Council has argued that the request falls to be considered on the same evidence and arguments as already considered by the Tribunal.
+That being the case, as with section 36, the Commissioner has not been presented with any countering arguments which would cause him to take a different view to the Tribunal, regarding the engagement of section 43. - 44.
+As regards the information requested at part (3) of the request (the identities of former lenders, which was not previously considered by the Tribunal) disclosure would not reveal specific details as to why there was not a current lending relationship between the Council and the former lenders.
+Lending arrangements may have been curtailed for reasons other than those speculated about by the complainant.
+The Commissioner therefore does not accept that any third parties' interests would, or would be likely to, be prejudiced by them being publicly identified as former lenders to the Council.